 A graduate certificate program is a related cluster of credit bearing graduate courses that constitutes a coherent body of study within a discipline or set of related disciplines.

-1. Admissions follows the same graduate schools standards and procedures as used for admission to a master’s level graduate program.
+- Admissions follows the same graduate school standards and procedures as used for admission to a master’s level graduate program.
 The individual graduate certificate program may impose more restrictive standards as necessary for the purposes of the specific program.

-3. Upon approval by the department and Graduate School, a student may transfer from another institution to a USA graduate certificate program the lower amount of: a maximum of fifty percent of the required graduate credit hours composing the certificate or 12 credit hours.
+- Upon approval by the graduate program and Graduate School, a student may transfer from another accredited institution to a USA graduate certificate program the lower amount of: a maximum of fifty percent of the required graduate credit hours composing the certificate or 12 credit hours.
 Transfer credit must meet the guidelines established for master’s level programs.

 Research Integrity and Professional Ethics